 The good news?
-We’re here to help!
-To make posting easier, we’ve rounded up some of our favorite time-saving tools to help you create the best nonprofit social media campaign ever.
-Check out some of our favorites!
+There’re many tools you can use to help!
+To make posting easier, here is a roundup of some fantastic time-saving tools to help you create the best nonprofit social media campaign ever.

 Tools for Scheduling and Publishing Posts